DIY Tooth Powder: A Plastic-free Alternative

 is baking soda abrasive?

-Most of the concern about baking soda's safety has to do with its abrasiveness.
+Most of the concern over baking soda's safety has to do with its abrasiveness.
 If you're up for learning all about Mohs Hardness Scale, which measures the scratch resistance of minerals, baking soda turns out to be less abrasive than most toothpastes—according to this and this site (links to dentists' websites).
 And I found this chart (pdf) particularly helpful, too.

 But let's dig a little deeper.
 All toothpastes on the market must be given an RDA value (relative dentin abrasivity).
 If you take a look at the charts in the links, above, you can compare the RDA value of many popular toothpaste brands to baking soda.
 Interestingly, baking soda has a lower RDA value than all the brands of toothpastes listed.
 So, this makes the fact that some professionals advise against using it because of its abrasiveness—which I share in the following section—a curious matter.
 I'm not suggesting that they're wrong; I just wish someone in the field of dentistry would provide an explanation.
 I don't have a sense that a lot of research has been done on the topic.